csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 * Lua/js - Some cheat providers also allows their community to create some scripts in order to let the cheat behave how the user-wanted.
 This could allow the user to make the cheat more flexible.
 Most of the scripts are written in [Lua](https://www.lua.org/), however some cheat providers provide a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) API, therefore there are also scripts are written in JavaScript (JS for short).

 ## Cheat functions
  * Aimbot - An aimbot is a software tool that allow the player to shoot enemies without having to aim their weapon.
 In most cheat software theere are two types of aimbot: Legit and rage aimbot.
-The legitaimbot will also provide a smoothing function, which determines the speed of the aimbot moves the aim to the enmeny's head.
-As for a rage aimbot, it just behaves like how a general aimbot does, snaps to the enmeny's head instantly.
+The legitaimbot will also provide a smoothing function, which determines the speed of the aimbot moves the aim to the enemy's head.
+As for a rage aimbot, it just behaves like how a general aimbot does, snaps to the enemy's head instantly.

- * Triggerbot - Helps you to shoot towards an enmeny when the enmeny is located at cheater's crosshair.
+ * Triggerbot - Helps you to shoot towards an enemy when the enemy is located at cheater's crosshair.
 Usually comes with a delay function to let the user choose the delay of the triggerbot will shoot.

- * Hitbox priority - In general, a playermodel hitbox is divided into differnt parts to the playermodel, in order to claculate the damage from the player
+ * Hitbox priority - In general, a playermodel hitbox is divided into different parts to the playermodel, in order to calculate the damage from the player

  * Recoil Control System (RCS) - Helps you control the recoil of the gun.
 Some cheats also comes with a standlone RCS, what it means the RCS will not affected by the aimbot.